communitiesuk/epb-update-address-base/README.md

 If not already set up, you will need an address_base table and an address_base_versions table - you can set these up using the `setUpTables` script that the tests use found in `database.js`

+## Address base versions
+OS release updated versions (epochs) of their data every 6 weeks.
+The specific version can be [found here](https://www.ordnancesurvey.co.uk/products/addressbase-epoch-dates)

 ## Available scripts

 - `update-address-base` Checks what the last version added to your database was, and adds the deltas from address base in order
 - `update-address-base-auto` Does the above, but doesn't require manual approval to go ahead - useful for an automated process.
 - `update-address-base-specific-version` Adds a specific version from address base.
 Useful if you want to add them one by one your self.
 To use it set an environment variable named `VERSION_NUMBER` with an integer.
 - `full-address-base-reload` Gets the full update for the current version - the other scripts use 'change only update' which is the delta from the previous version.
 This uses the full set of data for that version.
 Good for first set up.
-- `specify-address-base-version` Allows you to change which address base version is stored as the current latest version - does not actually update the data to match.
+- `specify-address-base-version` Allows you to change which address base version is stored as the current latest version - e.g. `npm run specify-address-base-version 'E112 August 2024 Update'` does not actually update the data to match.
 Use with care.
 - `get-address-base-version` Tells you which is the latest version to have been added to your database

 For your initial set up, use `full-address-base-reload` on an empty address_base table, e.g